lammps/lammps/doc/src/dump.rst

 by the dump custom command.

 If *c_ID* is used as a attribute, then the local vector calculated by the compute is printed.
-If *c_ID[I]* is used, then I must be in the range from 1-M, which will print the Ith column of the local array with M columns calculated by the compute.
-See the discussion above for how I can be specified with a wildcard asterisk to effectively specify multiple values.
+If *c_ID[i]* is used, then :math:`i` must be in the range from :math:`1-M`, which will print the Ith column of the local array with :math:`M` columns calculated by the compute.
+See the discussion above for how :math:`i` can be specified with a wildcard asterisk to effectively specify multiple values.

 The *f_ID* and *f_ID[I]* attributes allow local vectors or arrays